 If you are using the standard deduction, enter the amount for your filing status for the year you are amending.
-If you are amending Form 1040EZ, see Form 1040EZ Filers-Lines 2 and 4 on the next page for the amount to enter.
+If you are amending Form 1040EZ, see Form 1040EZ Filers-Lines 2 and 4, later, for the amount to enter.
 Remember that the standard deduction for all years can be increased for the age and/or blindness of the taxpayer(s).
-Also, for 2008, 2009, and 2010, the standard deduction can be increased by certain other amounts.
+Also, for 2009 and 2010, the standard deduction can be increased by certain other amounts.
 See the form instructions for the year you are amending.
 None of these additions to the standard deduction appear on Form 1040EZ, so for more information see the instructions for Form 1040 or 1040A.